superfooman/PasswordValidatorMvvm/README.md

 Goal is to create a simple password validator with
 1) WPF MVVM design pattern
-2) User control for a custom clearable textbox
+2) Feature a clearable textbox

 The password validator requirement is
 1) length of the password is at least 10 and no more than 20 long